 Right-of-use assets are measured at acquisition cost at the inception of the lease.
 After the commencement date, right-of-use assets are measured by using the cost model at acquisition cost less accumulated depreciation and impairment losses.
 Right-of-use assets are amortized from the date of inception to the end of estimated useful life of the underlying leased asset if the right to use is transferred to lessee until the end of the lease term or if acquisition cost of right-of-use assets reflects the exercise of a purchase option.
-Otherwise right-of-use assets are amortized from the date of the right of the right of the earlier of the end of the estimated useful life of the right-of-use assets are amortized from the date of inception to the earlier of the end of the estimated useful life of the right-of-use assets are amortized from the date of inception to the earlier of the end of the estimated useful life of the right-of-use assets or the end of the lease term.
+Otherwise right-of-use assets are amortized from the date of the right-of-use assets are of the end of the lease term or if acquisition cost of neutron to the earlier of the end of the estimated useful life of the right-of-use assets are of the end of the lease term.